Discover the stories of some of our Lacanche owners!

 When complete, each Lacanche range is a testament to the tradition, spirit and intimacy started by the original founder.
 As a Lacanche owner, we are proud to welcome you in our family!

-In fact, the connection between Patrick and Lacanche dates back from a long, long time ago...
+The connection between Patrick, owner of The French Barn, and Lacanche dates back from a long, long time ago...
 His family has lived in the village for generations.
-In the early 1920's his great-grandfather, Camille, was a worker at the Coste foundry, that would later become the Lacanche factory as we know it today.
+In the early 1920's his great-grandfather, Camille, was a worker at the Coste foundry that would later become the Lacanche factory as we know it today.
 Later on, his grandfather Louis also joined the factory and was in charge of the enamel-coating process.